-- Police and partners; bespoke response to cuckooing; lifetime offender management and early intervention including Civil support

-- Protect: Work with

-Partners to ensure

-vulnerable people and

-places are protected;

-Timely response to threat

-through Local and Force

-Tasking Process for

-resources; Section 45

-defence in investigations

-to support prosecutions

-and protect; NRM & PPN

-referrals.

-- Pursue: Target financial resources and criminal money of organised criminals; Targeted support for those vulnerable and exploited; prosecution of offenders; Prosecute; Map and manage down OCG's and threat
+- Prepare: Develop actionable intelligence; Enhance our understanding of emerging drugs threats, including increased use of particular substances by young people; Community engagement and interaction working jointly against Organised Crime Groups (OCGs) & County Lines; Media and communication informing and supporting the fight against organised drug supply and County Lines. - Prevent: Pursue all safeguarding opportunities for the protection of children; Offender led programmes to deter and prevent offending; Training for Police and partners; Bespoke response to cuckooing; Lifetime offender management and early intervention. - Protect: Work with partners to ensure vulnerable people and places are protected; Focus on harm reduction; Roll out Naloxone provision to front line officers; Timely response to intelligence and information through Local and Force Tasking Process to best target resources; Section 45 defence in investigations to support prosecutions and protect; National Referral Mechanism (NRM) and Public Protection Notice (PPN) referrals. - Pursue: Target financial resources and criminal money of organised criminals; Targeted support for those vulnerable and exploited; Prosecution of offenders with a focus on those involved in supply; Identify and dismantle OCGs and drugs threat; Form a proactive Serious Organised Crime Disruption Team.